Deadly shooting under investigation in Union County, local man describes ‘chaotic’ night

 UNION COUNTY, S.C.
-(WSPA) – Deadly shots ringing out in Union County.
-That was the case Saturday night after deputies said several people were shot during a large party on Dover Road.
-Two of those people died of their injuries.
+(WSPA) – Union County deputies said several people were shot and two people were killed Saturday night during a large party on Dover Road.

-“There was this girl that fell on the ground and the crowd just trampled her,” said a Gaffney man who wishes to remain anonymous.
+“We hear hundreds of people screaming and people start running in the road and that’s when the gunshots went off,” a Gaffney man who wishes to remain anonymous said.
+“There was this girl that fell on the ground and the crowd just trampled her.”

 He asked us not to use his name or show his face.
 However he wanted to share what he told us, he saw on a rural road in Union County.